-The Inverse Mid-Cap Strategy Fund (the "Fund") is very different from most other mutual funds in that it seeks to provide investment results that match the inverse of the performance of a specific underlying index on a daily basis, a result opposite of most mutual funds.
+The Inverse Government Long Bond Strategy Fund (the "Fund") is very different from most other mutual funds in that it seeks to provide investment results that correlate to the inverse of the performance of a specific benchmark on a daily basis, a result opposite of most mutual funds.
 As a result, the Fund may be riskier than alternatives that do not rely on the use of derivatives to achieve their investment objectives.

-Because the Fund seeks daily inverse investment results, the return of the Fund for a period of longer than a single trading day will be the result of each day's compounded returns over the period, which will very likely differ from the inverse return of the Fund's underlying index (as defined below) for that period.
+Because the Fund seeks daily inverse investment results, the return of the Fund for a period longer than a full trading day will be the result of each day's compounded returns over the period, which will likely differ from the inverse return of the daily price movement of the benchmark for that period.
 As a consequence, especially in periods of market volatility, the path or trend of the benchmark during the longer period may be at least as important to the Fund's return for the longer period as the cumulative return of the benchmark for the relevant longer period.
 Further, the return for investors who invest for a period longer than a single trading day will not be the product of the return of the Fund's stated investment goal (i.e., -1x) and the cumulative performance of the benchmark.